caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 - **Reads both files**: The function iterates through `.gitignore` and `.generatetreeignore` files.
 - **Filters valid patterns**: Lines that are comments or empty are ignored.
 Valid patterns are added to the `ignored_patterns` array.
 - **Combines patterns**: Patterns from both files are combined into a single list.
+- **Debug Output**: When debug mode is enabled, the loaded ignore patterns are printed to the console.

 ---